-You’ll need somewhere to stash all that hard-earned money from your job.
+At some point, you’ll need somewhere to stash all that hard-earned money from your part-time job.
 And even if you aren’t employed yet, chances are that you’ll receive a financial windfall from a family member or friend along the way.

 Look no further than a financial institution.